 In 2006 she left her post at Velocity to pursue her creative works full time.
 It was at this point her focus shifted to audience/artist proximity, resulting in the majority of her work happening outside the proscenium.
 Her wide-ranging training and experience facilitated her growth from a collaborative choreographer to an interdisciplinary creator designing every aspect of her work – audience integration, music, design, movement, and choice of space, food and drink elements.
 Her works have evolved to be immersive, multi-sensory, multi-dimensional pieces, embedded into theaters, city streets, books, images, films, dinner tables, bars, private homes, mailboxes and conversations.

 As an educator, KT has built three pedagogical systems that she has taught and refined for 20 years.
-Reinvent Your Eye – Tools for Abstract Composition is a class for generative artists in any field that uses highly structured improvisational scores to examine the components associated with creating non-linear, non-narrative art works.
-Physical Practice is a ritualized daily training class for professional dancers.
-And her workshop Frame by Frame takes the new dance filmmaker through every step of the process – sound and choreographic elements, storyboarding, location scouting, styling, and directing – as they create their own short dance film.
-She has taught this work at numerous festivals and universities including Jacob’s Pillow Dance Festival, Oberlin College, Cornish College of the Arts, Texas Christian University, Mt.
+Reinvent Your Eye – Tools for Abstract Composition, Physical Practice, a daily training class for professional dancers and her dance/film workshop Frame by Frame.
+She has taught at numerous festivals and universities including Jacob’s Pillow Dance Festival, Oberlin College, Cornish College of the Arts, Texas Christian University, Mt.
 Holyoke, The University of Washington, The Hong Kong Academy of the Performing Arts and the SNDO, Amsterdam.

 Notable fellowships, awards, articles and grants include: